Pedro05Souza/old-eggsauce/docs/README.md

 # BOT Ovomaltine

-This is an open source Discord bot project made as personal project by [Alexius Dias](github.com/AlexiusMD) and [Pedro Souza](github.com/Pedro05Souza).
+This is an open source Discord bot project made as a personal project by [Alexius Dias](github.com/AlexiusMD) and [Pedro Souza](github.com/Pedro05Souza).
 This bot's purpose was made for a friends-only server with the intention of gaining points during calls in order to buy custom and default commands, such as ban, kick, momentDeSilencio and many more.

 ## How to run this repository locally